27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 If you have never been to Mexico or any of its local markets but you have seen them portrayed in a movie, this market is the perfect example of what you would expect to see.

-This market is the size of a full 4 streets block and there are vendors, food stalls, and all kinds of trinkets being sold everywhere, even outside of it.
+This market is the size of a total of 4 street blocks filled.
+Mexican street vendors, food stalls, and all kinds of trinkets are being sold everywhere, even outside of it.
+The whole market area is bustling, noisy, and colorful.

-The whole area of the market is bustling, noisy, and colorful.
-Its many aisles offer a combination of local art and handicrafts, traditional clothing, festivities decorations, mezcal stands, fresh fruit, veggies, seeds, chocolate, spices, every single element used in the mole making, and more.
+Its many aisles offer a combination of local art and handicrafts, traditional clothing, festivities decorations, mezcal stands, fresh fruit, veggies, seeds, chocolate, spices, and every single element used in the mole making, and more.

 The best way to experience the market is by asking a lot of questions and doing tastings of everything available.